 The ideas unlocked by Kore 670 invites students to find similar clues in many different ROM galleries, and re-think past assumptions about other objects, cultures, and works of art.
 Looking at objects through the lens of how humans see themselves, students can compare and contrast changing ideas of the human image through time and around the world.

-Use this trail for a self-guided onsite experience, or sign up for the self-directed Virtual Experience to gain access to the annotated virtual tour!
+The exhibition may be gone, but you can still sign up for the self-directed Virtual Experience to gain access to the annotated virtual tour!

 - Walk.
 Do not run.

 - Make way for ROM educators if they need a space for a lesson.